zhiming99/rpc-frmwrk/README.md

 7. Logging service

 ---
+[`Sun Jun 13 2021 11:49:07 PM Beijing`]
+1. Most of the `request flow control` code complete.
+Now entering debugging stage.
+It should be ready next week.

 [`Sat Jun 05 2021 03:40:07 PM Beijing`]
 1. The scale and volume of the `request flow control` has expanded a lot, including some critical update in `multihop`.
 I have created another branch for the development.